chulinguy/JavascriptMillionaire/README.md

 # Who Wants to be Javascript Millionaire?

-This web quiz game not only tests your knowledge in Javascript/Wed development and computer sciences but also contains tons of funny jokes.
+This web quiz game not only tests your knowledge in Javascript/web development/computer sciences but also contains tons of funny jokes.

 ### Usage
 * Remember to turn audio on!